abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 title: "Building a CyberSecurity Home Lab with Proxmox: Part 1 - Network and pfSense Setup"
 description: A Guide on Building a Cybersecurity Home Lab using Proxmox
 date: 2024-12-5 15:00:00 -0800
-categories: [cybersecurity, homelab]
+categories: [Security,Home Lab]
-tags: [homelab,security,proxmox,networking]     # TAG names should always be lowercase
+tags: [homelab,security,proxmox,]     # TAG names should always be lowercase
 published: true
 ---